MhamedEl-shahawy/Octofoundry-Task/README.md

 ## Installation

 - First clone app Ensure any install or build dependencies have installed
+- All commands can running within `yarn or npm`

 ### Running App for local development